benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 ## **Data Source**
 http://millionsongdataset.com/ (1)

 The dataset is split into two .csv files I load here.
-The two dataframes and there features are:
+The two dataframes and their features are:

 __song_data__